wiggitywhitney/kind-crossplane-gke/README.md

 TODO: Add console screenshots

 </br>
-TODO: Complete Easter Egg solutions
+TODO: Complete Easter egg solutions

 </br>
 Then it is finished!!!